citp/privacy-policy-historical/b/bl/blo/blogactionday.org.md

 (c)     in order to establish, exercise or defend our legal rights (including providing information to others for the purposes of fraud prevention and reducing credit risk)

-(d)     to the purchaser (or prospective purchaser) of any business or asset that we are (or are contemplating) selling;
+(d)     to the purchaser (or prospective purchaser) of any business or asset that we are (or are contemplating) selling; an

 (e)     to any person who we reasonably believe may apply to a court or other competent authority for disclosure of that personal information where, in our reasonable opinion, such court or authority would be reasonably likely to order disclosure of that personal information.

-Except as provided in this privacy policy, we will not provide your information to third parties apart from Voice Blogging Network and CoreLab who run Blog Action Day.
+Except as provided in this privacy policy, we will not provide your information to third parties apart from Voice Blogging Network, who run Blog Action Day.

 **(6)       International data transfers**